Here are a couple of reasons why the “Castelo de São Jorge” should be on your Bucket List during your next visit to Lisbon.

-Considered as one of the most symbolic Monuments of Lisbon, the Saint George’s Castle witnessed some unique moments of the Portuguese and Lisbon’s History.
+Considered as one of the most symbolic monuments of Lisbon, Saint George’s Castle was part of some unique moments in Portuguese and particularly in Lisbon’s History.

-The name emerged as a gesture of gratitude as many crusaders dedicated devotion to the martyr St. George.
-Nowadays, the day of the conquest, October 25th, is commemorated "Army Day" and the Portuguese Army has St. George as patron.
+The name emerged as a gesture of gratitude as many crusaders were devoted to the martyr St. George.

 The earthquake of 1755 contributed to the decay and degradation of the monument.
-Classified as National Monument in 1910 it received significant restoration interventions in the 1940s and late 1990s which helped restoring the monument and recovering its medieval traces.
+Classified as a National Monument in 1910 it received significant repairs in the 1940s and late 1990s which helped restoring the monument and recovering its medieval traces.

-If you’re thinking about the ride to the top, don’t be troubled.
-There are cable cars, as the famous 28 which will take you up.
-By walking, the experience is even more spectacular and during the summer the castle is open until 21h, allowing a perspective of Lisbon by night.
+If you’re thinking about the journey to the top, don’t be troubled.
+There are cable cars, like the famous 28 which can take you up there.
+On foot, the experience is even more spectacular and during summertime the castle is opened until 9 p.m., allowing you to enjoy a view of Lisbon by night.